Create a B2 Article

 Real-world experience

 One of the best things about having a part-time job is gaining real-life experience.
 You learn how to deal with people, solve problems and manage money.
-These are valuable skills that schools don’t always teach.

 A sense of independence

-✍️ Article B2 – Ejemplo 6
+✍️ Article B2 – Example 6

 You have seen this question in an English-language magazine: